List of Outrageous Fortune characters: Dr. Bruce Khan

+Dr. Bruce Khan (Jacob Rajan) Pascalle’s fiancé who dumps her in series 3 after seeing her edited porn film.

 Graeme Harkness

 Ranger Graeme Harkness (Nick Kemplen) first appears in the Christmas television film.
 He looks after the Tutaekuri Bay camping area that the Wests stay at each summer and is in constant conflict with them.
 Loretta develops a crush on him and they have a fling.
 He reappears in series 5 and he and Loretta have a short-term relationship before she breaks up with him.

 Gary Savage

 Gary Savage (Aaron Jeffery) is Wolf's half-brother, from an affair his mother, Rita had with a young neighbour, Vern Gardiner, while Ted was in prison for a botched robbery of department store, Smith & Caughey's.
 He is a businessman and property developer who employed Jethro as his lawyer.
 He offered Wolf a business contract for earth moving in diggers.
 He leaves the country and in series 6 is revealed to be in Australia with his brother, Wolf.

 Aaron Spiller

 Aaron Spiller (Wesley Dowdell) went to school with Van, Jethro and Munter.
 He desperately wants to be Van's mate, and was hired by Loretta to be a Tool Guy with Van and Munter.
 Has an unhealthy obsession with Pascalle, and in series 5 tries his hardest to protect her from the cops.
 In series 6 he takes a bullet in the ass to protect Pascalle from Sheree.